xaviervizcaino/FuelScraper/README.md

   - __change_results_page: reads the number of results found, when it's greater than 5, changes the number of results per page to 25.
   - __get_num_pages: given an input combination that provides results, this method obtains the number of results pages from the html code and returns the value.
   - __page_navigation: given an input combination that provides results and a total number of pages, this method *crawls* through all result pages, obtaining data from html and appending target values into *.csv.
   - __task_process: core of FuelScraper class.
 All methods are called sequentially here.
-Retry functionallity is implemented when an exception is raised.
+Retry functionality is implemented when an exception is raised.
   - fuel_scraper_multi: entry point to the routines where it:
     - Folder creation (if necessary)
     - Logger configuration